-Those lists aren’t hard to find on Google, but there’s one problem…
+Lists of cannabis stocks aren’t hard to find on Google, but there’s one problem…

 They give you absolutely no insight on whether these stocks are worth buying.
 For all you know, the company could have been involved in mineral mining up until a year ago and just jumped in the cannabis market to make a quick buck.

-So that’s why, of everything we offer here at the National Institute for Cannabis Investors, we are the proudest of NICILytics – our one-of-a-kind Stock Database.
+So that’s why, of everything we offer here at the National Institute for Cannabis Investors, we are the proudest of NICILytics – our one-of-a-kind stock database.

-It’s what we at the Institute like to call “The Vault.”
+It’s what we at The Institute like to call “The Vault.”

 The Vault contains our highly secured database of cannabis companies.